fluent/fluent-bit-docs/pipeline/filters/lua.md

 ### Number Type

+Lua treats numbers as a double type.
-+Lua treats number as double.
-It means an integer field (e.g. IDs, log levels) will be converted double.
-To avoid type conversion, The `type_int_key` property is available.
+It means an integer field (e.g. IDs, log levels) will be converted to a double.
+To avoid type conversion, the `type_int_key` property is available.

 ### Protected Mode